oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## Payload

+SD-JWT-VCs as defined in this specification can use any claim registered in the “JSON Web Token Claims” registry as defined in RFC 7519.

+Some of the claims in a VC MUST NOT be selectively disclosed as they are always required for processing on the verifier side.
+All other claims can be made selectively disclosable by the issuer when issuing the respective SD-JWT-VC.

+SD-JWT-VCs MAY contain additional claims depending on the application.

+### `status` claim {#status-claim}

+TBD: might get removed once other draft spec finished

+### `type` claim {#type-claim}

 TBD

 ### Usage of registered JWT Claims

-TBD

-### "status" Claim

-TBD: might get removed once other draft spec finished
+The following are non-selectively disclosable registered JWT claims that SD-JWT-VCs contain for specific purposes:

+* `iss`
+    * REQUIRED.
+The issuer of the Verifiable Credential.
+The value of `iss` MUST be a URI.
+See [JWT] for more information.
+* `iat`
+    * REQUIRED.
+The time of issuance of the Verifiable Credential.
+* `nbf`
+    * REQUIRED.
+The time before which the SD-JWT-VC MUST NOT be accepted before validating.
+* `exp`
+    * REQUIRED.
+The expiry time of the Verifiable Credential after which the proof of the Verifiable Credential is no longer valid.
+* `cnf`
+    * OPTIONAL.
+The confirmation method can be used to verify the Holder Binding JWT of the disclosed SD-JWT.
+* `type`
+    * REQUIRED.
+The type or types of the Verifiable Credential.
+In the general case, the `type` value is an array of case-sensitive strings, each containing a `StringOrURI` value.
+In the special case when the SD-JWT has one credential type, the `type` value MAY be a single case-sensitive string containing a `StringOrURI` value.
+* `status`
+    * OPTIONAL.
+The information on how to read the status of the Verifiable Credential.

+The following are selectively disclosable registered JWT claims that SD-JWT-VCs contain for specific purposes:

+* `sub`
+    * OPTIONAL.
+The identifier of the subject of the Verifiable Credential.
+The value of `sub` MUST be a URI..

 # Validation Rules and Processing

 A verifier MUST validate an SD-JWT-VC as follows:

 * REQUIRED.
 Verify the SD-JWT-VC as per SD-JWT.
 * REQUIRED.
-Perform Issuer Authentication as described in Section TBD.
+Perform Issuer Authentication as described in {#issuer-authentication}.
 * OPTIONAL.
 If `status` is present in the SD-JWT-VC, the status of the SD-JWT-VC SHOULD be checked.
 It depends on the verifier policy to reject or accept an SD-JWT-VC based on the status of the Verifiable Credential.

 Additional validation rules MAY apply but their use is out-of-scope of this specification.

-## Issuer Authentication
+## Issuer Authentication {#issuer-authentication}

 Verifiers processing SD-JWT-VCs MUST verify the signature of the SD-JWT with the public key of the SD-JWT-VC issuer.
 This makes sure that the SD-JWT-VC was issued by the SD-JWT-VC issuer and that it has not been tampered with since issuance.

-The `iss` claim in the SD-JWT-VC MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in Section TBD) of the SD-JWT-VC issuer.
+The `iss` claim in the SD-JWT-VC MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in {#jwt-issuer-metadata}) of the SD-JWT-VC issuer.
 A verifier MAY use alternative methods to obtain the public key to verify the signature of the SD-JWT.

-## JWT Issuer Metadata
+## JWT Issuer Metadata {#jwt-issuer-metadata}

 This specification defines the JWT Issuer Metadata to retrieve the JWT Issuer Metadata configuration of the JWT Issuer of the JWT.
 The JWT Issuer is identified by the `iss` claim in the JWT.
 Use of the JWT Issuer Metadata is OPTIONAL.